 This exhibit, standing for power and religion, showcases over 200 stunning art works by both and amateur and international artists, such as those of Chinese and French descent.

 A brand new exhibit that allows visitors a chance to see Amsterdam as a panoramic timelapse.
-See how Amsterdam looked when it was first founded in the Middle Ages, all the way to the present look and feel of the city.
-Each image is from the vantage point of the Hermitage building!
+See how Amsterdam looked when it was first founded in the Middle Ages, all the way to the present look and feel of the city, with each image from the vantage point of the Hermitage building!

 Hermitage Museum Amsterdam: Portrait Gallery of the Golden Age